 It may be possible to prevent or slow the onset of osteoarthritis, a condition that can require total hip replacement surgery, by choosing a healthy lifestyle, such as participating in regular exercise and eating a healthy diet.
 Your physical therapist can teach you conditioning, strengthening, and flexibility exercises to help you maintain peak fitness throughout your life span.

 More than 95% of hip fractures are caused by falls.
 The best way to prevent the need for unplanned total hip replacement surgery is to prevent a fall.
 Your physical therapist can help you reduce your chances of falling by evaluating your fall risk and prescribing balance activities and regular weight-bearing exercises.
 Your physical therapist also can recommend changes in your home environment to improve your safety, such as removing trip hazards like unstable rugs, or adding grab bars in the bathroom.

 Real Life Experiences

 Susan goes to see her physical therapist prior to her scheduled surgery.
-He evaluates her range of motion and observes how she walks and navigates steps.
+He evaluates her range of motion (hip and leg movement) and observes how she walks and navigates steps.
 Susan and her physical therapist discuss potential safety problems at her home; he makes suggestions for changes to her living environment, such as adding hand rails on the steps, grab bars in the shower, and a raised toilet seat.
 He teaches Susan exercises for stretching and strengthening her lower extremity muscles prior to surgery, and shows her how to safely use a walker following surgery.